southside-chillers/southside.chillers.online/southside/content/chapters/the-thaumazoologist.md

 "Oh!
 This was a good one.
 The Reproductive Cycle of the Slaad," he says.
 "Horrifying stuff."

 He also finds a diagram pinned to one panel of the tent.
 It looks like a rudimentary map of the wall that surrounds the City of the Dead.
-The orcs had made a few markings around its persimeter.
+The orcs had made a few markings around its perimeter.

 "I wonder what these mean," he muses out loud.
 Resolving to figure it out, he rolls up the map and tucks it in his backpack.